Glombas/ERC_Plamorf_Brassica_HiFi_assembly/README.md

 # ERC_Plamorf_Brassica_HiFi_assembly

-This repository contains scripts developed for this project.
+This repository contains scripts developed for the draft genome assemblies of two FastPlants(r) _Brassica napus_ and _Brassica rapa_.

 Workflow: